-Lots of players have different opinions on which type of wood is best, and some are more popular than others, but ultimately it comes down to user preference.
+Many baseball players have different opinions on which type of wood is best, and some are more popular than others, but ultimately it comes down to user preference.

-This is because the ball will strike the strongest part of the bat here; if the logo is facing anywhere but up, you risk your bat splintering.
+The ball will strike the strongest part of the bat here; if the logo is facing anywhere but up, you risk your bat splintering.

-Don’t let this put you off though; well, unless you play in the MLB!
+Don’t let this put you off, though; well, unless you play in the MLB!

 Bamboo bats are tough as nails.
-Bamboo has incredible durability, and can withstand the toughest of impacts exceptionally well.
+Bamboo has incredible durability and can withstand the toughest of impacts exceptionally well.

 These bats are ideal for use in practice.